Jillazquez/Jillazquez/README.md

 - 🌱 I’m currently learning Java
 - Spanish and English speaker
 - My actual OS is linux because I can personalize it as I want
-- I use Arch with Endevour OS
+- I use Arch with ARCO Linux
 -